Whonix/kloak/README.md

 # anti keystroke deanonymization tool

-kloak: *Keystroke-level online anonymization kernel*
+kloak: *Event-level online anonymization kernel for input devices*

-A privacy tool that makes keystroke biometrics less effective.
-This is accomplished by obfuscating the time intervals between key press and release events, which are typically used for identification.
+A privacy tool that makes keystroke and mouse biometrics less effective.
+For keyboards, this is accomplished by obfuscating the time intervals between input events.
+For mice, this is done by obfuscating the time intervals between between mouse input events, the number of mouse input events, and the exact path taken by the mouse pointer.
+This data can be used for identification if not obfuscated.

+kloak is designed for use on Wayland only.
+The way it functions could work on X11 theoretically, but this is not implemented.
+Contributions welcome.

-## Usage
+## Installation

 There are two ways to run kloak: